-The Company recognizes lease liabilities in relation to a sublease agreement for office space.
-A prior sublease expired on August 31, 2022.
+The Company recognizes lease liabilities in relation to a sublease agreement for office space, and a lease for a truck used for assisting Company personnel in exploration activities.

+A prior office sublease expired on August 31, 2022.
 From September to December of 2022, the Company paid office rent on a month-to month basis.
-A new sublease agreement was entered into on February 1, 2023, with a term ending on August 31, 2024.
-The lease liabilities are measured at the present value of the remaining lease payments starting on February 1, 2023, by using the Company's incremental borrowing rate.
-The weighted average incremental borrowing rate applied to the lease liabilities was 10%.
+A new office sublease agreement was entered into on February 1, 2023, with a term ending on August 31, 2024.
+The office lease liability is measured at the present value of the remaining lease payments starting on February 1, 2023, by using the Company's incremental borrowing rate.
+The weighted average incremental borrowing rate applied to the office lease liability was 10%.
 The associated lease liability recognized as at February 1, 2023, was \$96,627.

-An associated right-of-use asset for the lease was measured at the amount equal to the lease liability on February 1, 2023.
+An associated right-of-use asset for the office lease was measured at the amount equal to the lease liability on February 1, 2023.
 Right-of-use assets are depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
 Lease liabilities are subsequently measured at amortized cost using the effective interest rate method.